Solarcaskets/SolarcasketsCollection/README.md

 # Solarcaskets Collection Metadata

-This repository contains the complete metadata collection for **SolarCaskets**  a NFT project featuring 5,000 unique digital caskets built on the Solana blockchain using the revolutionary **Helios400 token standard**.
+This repository contains the complete metadata collection for **Solarcaskets**  a NFT project featuring 5,000 unique digital caskets built on the Solana blockchain using the revolutionary **Helios400 token standard**.

-## What is SolarCaskets?
+## What is Solarcaskets?

 Solarcaskets represents the first implementation of the Helios400 token standard, which enables seamless conversion between SPL tokens and NFTs.
 Each casket can transform from a tradeable token to a unique collectible and back again, providing unprecedented flexibility for holders.